How to Self-Publish? Writing is the Easy Part

 - They are only “printed” when someone buys them.
 There is no possibility of having a garage full of unsold books.

 - Ebooks are computer files.
 They can be stored on servers.
 You can create links to download them.
 You can put those links just about anywhere.
 That should help with distribution.
-(Again, people who use Amazon Cloud Readers will need an explanation of how to turn that functionality on.)

 - Since they are computer files, you read them on a computer of some sort.
 That implies immediate access to extra or interactive web content.